 First Coast is implementing a new process to reduce provider burden and process claims more efficiently.
 If you submit claims for skin substitutes or radiopharmaceutical codes, learn how this new process will benefit you.

-There are three ways to obtain the Medicare beneficiary identifier (MBI), which is effective when the beneficiary was or is eligible for Medicare.
-This article was most recently revised March 6, 2019, to add language that the MBI lookup tool can be used to obtain an MBI even for patients in a Medicare Advantage Plan.
+There are three ways to obtain the Medicare Beneficiary Identifier (MBI), which is effective when the beneficiary was or is eligible for Medicare.
+This article was most recently revised January 2, 2020, to update certain language to show the use of the MBI is fully implemented.
 All other information remains the same.
 [SE18006]

 Find resources and information on the new Medicare cards.
-This article includes a link to MLN Matters special edition article SE18006, which was revised on March 6, 2019, to add language that the MBI lookup tool can be used to obtain an MBI even for patients in a Medicare Advantage Plan.
+This article includes a link to MLN Matters special edition article SE18006, which was revised on January 2, 2020, to emphasize that providers must now use MBIs and to explain the rejection codes providers will get if they submit a HICN after January 1, 2020.

 First Coast has been made aware of complaints by beneficiaries being required to pay for services up front.
 This article explains what may occur when indicating a patient payment amount on a claim and provides solutions when assignment is accepted.